TITLE: The Return of Takhi, the last Feral Horse

 The Return of Takhi, the last Feral Horse represents the sounds of the central Asian Steppe.

-The ancient Mongolian poem, čaγan aγulan (White Mountains), a reflection on nature and mankind, is shared by the entire ensemble.
+The ancient Mongolian poem, čaγan aγulan (White Mountains).

 |White Mountains – (čaγan aγulan)|